manwar/perlweeklychallenge-club/challenge-274/atschneid/README.md

   deriving (Show)
 ```

-Then for a given schedule I can find is arrive, depart values for every minute
+Then for a given schedule I can find its arrive, depart values for every minute

 ```haskell
 timeToArriveDepart :: Schedule -> Int -> TimeInfo